fielding/copilot-instructions/README.md

 It's worth noting that the purpose of this feature is to guide Copilot in generating code that aligns with *your* standards.
 It's ultimately about your style and preferences, so please make sure to customize these instructions accordingly.

 ---
+## 🔔 Join the Conversation

+We're actively seeking feedback and ideas from the community!
+Check out our [GitHub Discussions](https://github.com/your-username/copilot-instructions/discussions) to participate.

+---

 ## 🤝 Contributing